 pthread_cond_broadcast:

-The function pthreadcondbroadcast or pthreadcondsignal can be invoked any number of times by any thread in the system even if the thread didn't acquire the mutex lock.
+The function pthreadcondbroadcast or pthreadcondsignal can be called multiple times by any thread within the system, even if the thread has not obtained the mutex lock.

 Syntax: